dgaydukov/cert-spring5/files/spring5.md

 We can load properties from `.properties/.yml` files.
 `@PropertySource` - repetable, so we can load several files.
 If keys are the same => those declared after will overwrite those declared before.
 You can use `@Value("${propName}")` on every field, or use `ConfigurationProperties` with public setter methods for every field.

+`${expr} --> Immediate Evaluation`
+`#{expr} --> Deferred Evaluation`
+Immediate evaluation means that the expression is evaluated and the result returned as soon as the page is first rendered.
+Deferred evaluation means that the technology using the expression language can use its own machinery to evaluate the expression sometime later during the page’s lifecycle, whenever it is appropriate to do so.

 `Person1.java`
 ```java
 package com.example.logic.ann.props;